iron-meteor/iron-controller/README.md

 Iron.Controller
 ====================================

-A controller class for dynamic layouts with the following key features:
+A controller class for dynamic layouts.

-* Inheritance
-* Reactive state variables
-* Wrapper around layout methods
-* Insert directly into the dom
-* Rendering transactions
-* Waitlist and reactive ready() method

 ## Example